-The Write Disable (WRDI) instruction resets the Write Enable Latch (WEL) bi.
+The Write Disable (WRDI) instruction resets the Write Enable Latch (WEL) bit.

-The sequence of issuing WRDI instruction is: CS# goes low $\rightarrow$ sending WRDI instruction code $\rightarrow$ CS# goes high.
+The sequence of issuing WRDI instruction is: CS# goes low→sending WRDI instruction code→CS# goes high.

-Both SPI (8 clocks) and QPI (2 clocks) command cycle can accept by this instruction.
+Both SPI (8 clocks) and QPI (2 clocks) command cycle can be accepted by this instruction.
 The SIO[3:1] are don't care in SPI mode.